-In this guide, we will provide step-by-step instructions (with pictures and video clips) on how to change engine oil using an oil extraction pump.
-As a DIYer, you will love this method of changing the motor oil.
-Changing the engine oil is as simple as using the dipstick tube to siphon out the old oil.
-Replace the old filter.
-Add oil and you are done.
+In this guide, you will find step-by-step instructions (with pictures and video clips) on how to change engine oil using an oil extraction pump.
+Car owners who would like to change engine oil themselves, love this method becasue is easy and efficient.

 You no longer need to get your hands dirty or spill oil over the garage floor.
 This method is quick, easy and safer way to change the engine oil.
 If you have stripped the oil drain plug in the past or had a hard time removing it, you will appreciate the method of using an extractor to change the oil.
 Often this is referred to as the top-down or topside oil change method.

 In this tutorial, we use a 12V electrical oil extractor pump (you can also use an oil vacuum extraction pump) to remove the oil from the engine.
 The procedure is the same.
 We do this by inserting a small tube into the oil dipstick tube which allows us to siphon oil from the engine.

 Is your oil filter located on top of the engine?
 If so, consider yourself lucky.
 You don't even need to get under the car at all.
 Even if the oil filter can only be accessed from under the engine, you don't need to struggle to remove the oil drain plug or even worse strip it.